latentSplat: Autoencoding Variational Gaussians for Fast Generalizable 3D Reconstruction: Experiments

 \subsection{Efficiency}

 Table~\ref{tab:efficiency} shows our time and memory requirements for training and inference compared to the baselines.
-Compared to pixelSplat, we have a slightly faster encoder and only a 1ms slower rendering stemming to 68\% from the convolutional decoder and the remaining 32\% from splatting additional feature channels.
-Therefore, we maintain the real-time rendering capabilities of 3D Gaussian splatting despite introducing a generative model.
+Compared to pixelSplat~\cite{charatan23pixelsplat}, our encoding is slightly faster while the rendering is only a 1ms slower stemming to 68\% from the convolutional decoder and 32\% from splatting additional feature channels.
+Hence, we maintain the real-time rendering of 3D Gaussian splatting despite introducing a generative model.
 Furthermore, we are memory efficient during both training and inference.
-Compared to GeNVS, we are orders of magnitude faster in inference and training.
+Compared to GeNVS~\cite{chan2023genvs}, we are orders of magnitude faster.